 then flipped and a lawn of S. aureus is plated on the reverse side.
 The plate is incubated for 24 hours and the extent of growth inhibition of the S. aureus lawn is measured.
 In this picture there is a large zone of inhibition of S. aureus growth (blue arrows)

-Second, we will screen individual isolates collected from milk and teat swab samples for their antibacterial activity (figure XB).
-We have initiated experiments testing Corynebacteria species isolates for antibacterial activity against S. aureus.
-The methods are established and a undergraduate student has initiated these experiments.
+Second, we will screen individual isolates collected from milk and teat swab samples for their antibacterial activity (figure 5B).
+We have initiated experiments testing Corynebacterium species isolates for antibacterial activity against S. aureus.
+The methods are established and an undergraduate student has initiated these experiments.

 Fungal endogenous inhibitors of mastitis pathogens.
 Asa Hurd and Tom Weicht have worked to develop selective culture methods for fungal genera and species of interest.
-We used data from our previous research (Andrews et al. 2019) to identify target species.
+We used data from our previous research (Andrews et al. 2019) to identify target fungal species.
 In these experiments, we will apply methods from plant biology and microbial ecology to identify the ecological characteristics of fungal organisms in the family Trichomaceae, and in particular the Penicillium and Aspergillus genera.